vtex-apps/slider/react/next/README.md

 ### SSR

-To use SSR mode you need to define the `responsive` prop that will specify how many items will be presented on each breakpoint.
-The `responsive` object has the type:
+To use SSR mode you need to define the `ssr` prop that will specify how many items will be presented on each breakpoint.
+The `ssr` object has the type:

 ```typescript
 interface responsiveType {